Heterogeneous Prompting and Execution Feedback for SWE Issue Test Generation and Selection: Evaluation

 \subsection{Performance of e-Otter and \oursystem (RQ1)}

 \cref{tbl:rq1} compares e-Otter and \oursystem with prior approaches on both TDD-Bench Verified and SWT-bench Lite.
 For TDD-Bench Verified and SWT-bench Lite, the best baselines report 38.8\% and 37.7\%, respectively.
-Our Claude-3.7-Sonnet based \oursystem achieves state-of-the-art performance on both benchmarks, \emph{achieving 63.0\% and 52.5\% on TDD-Bench Verified and SWT-bench Lite}, respectively.
+Our Claude-3.7-Sonnet based \oursystem achieves state-of-the-art performance on both benchmarks, \emph{achieving 63.0\% and 52.5\% on TDD-Bench Verified and SWT-bench Lite}, respectively, using CodePatch + Coverage as selector (see~\cref{tbl:codepatch}).
 We perform McNemar's test~\cite{mcnemar1947note} between our best test generator and all prior approaches and it significantly outperforms all the baselines on both TDD-Bench Verified and SWT-bench Lite with a 99\% confidence interval ($p<0.01$).
 McNemar's test compares the performance of two systems on the same set of binary-labeled instances, highlighting statistically significant differences in their error patterns.
 We also report our performance with GPT-4 and GPT-4o to demonstrate model agnosticity.
 We find that the GPT-4o-based \oursystem significantly outperforms all prior GPT-4 and GPT-4o-based solutions. \cref{tbl:rq1} omits some relatively weaker approaches from both benchmarks to reduce clutter.
 Apart from the works listed in~\cref{tbl:rq1}, the SWT-bench Leaderboard has another entry, AEGIS, but hides it by default unless a ``script mode'' toggle is selected.
 AEGIS tests are not integrated with the project's testing framework, unlike other leaderboard entries and \oursystem.
 Under that setting, AEGIS reports a 47.8\% \failtopass rate with an undisclosed model.
 Integrating tests with a testing framework enables future regression testing and coverage measurements.
 Although not directly comparable to AEGIS, \oursystem with Claude-3.7-Sonnet outperforms AEGIS on SWT-bench Lite with a 52.5\% \failtopass rate.
-Note that, as mentioned in~\cref{background}, the two benchmarks have different implementations.
-We primarily used the TDD-Bench harness because of its speed.
-We also ran the SWT-Bench harness and observed a slight drop in performance (50.7\%) due to dependency issues and regression tests.

 While the SWT-bench paper~\cite{mundler_et_al_2024} only describes the Lite subset of their benchmark, the leaderboard recently also added a Verified subset.
 SWT-bench Verified is similar to TDD-Bench Verified, as both are derived from SWE-Bench-Verified~\cite{chowdhury_et_al_2024}.
 Although both benchmarks have some non-overlapping samples, systems usually perform similarly on them.
 For example, Otter++ (GPT-4o) reports 37.0\% on both TDD-Bench Verified and SWT-bench Verified.
 Given this similarity between the two ``verified'' benchmarks, we opted to use only one of them to discuss our results in this paper.